vervoe/api-docs/docs/02-Set-Up-and-Authentication.md

-# Set Up and Authentication
+# Using Vervoe APIs

+Vervoe APIs allow developers to request and send information to and from Vervoe.
-> Access to Vervoe’s API is for Enterprise customers and Partners.
+Access to Vervoe’s API is for Enterprise customers and Partners.
 To learn more about the API solution or to set up your access please contact: [sales@vervoe.com](mailto:sales@vervoe.com).

 ## Authentication
+Each HTTP request made to the Vervoe API must be authenticated by Verveo.

-ATS API uses tokens to authenticate the API users.
+Vervoe uses tokens to authenticate the API users.
 Those tokens must be sent on every API request in the header as “Authorization: Bearer <\token>”.

 *When using the example above, be sure to remove the `\`*